louisbloom/telnet-gui/README.md

 ## Repository Overview

-This repository is organized around **libtelnet-lisp**, the core embeddable Lisp interpreter library.
+This repository is organized around **telnet-lisp**, the core embeddable Lisp interpreter library.
 All projects in this repository integrate with or use telnet-lisp in various ways:

-- **libtelnet-lisp** - The core library: A minimal, embeddable Lisp interpreter written in C with automatic garbage collection, regex support, and UTF-8 handling
+- **telnet-lisp** - The core library: A minimal, embeddable Lisp interpreter written in C with automatic garbage collection, regex support, and UTF-8 handling
 - **telnet-gui** - GUI application: A graphical telnet client that integrates telnet-lisp for scriptable automation and command processing

 While these projects are independent and can be built separately, they share the common foundation of telnet-lisp integration.